 or a long-term retirement plan?

-A professional property manager will understand the purpose of your ownership and answering this will help your manager determine how the property and cash flow is managed for you.
+A professional rental property management company will understand the purpose of your ownership and answering this will help your manager determine how the property and cash flow is managed for you.

 Risks of bad Tenants

 Owing a rental property goes away above and beyond the collection of rent.
 The proper tenant screening and selection process can benefit or destroy your property or building if not managed prudently and with caution.

 If (unfortunately) the odd bad apple slips through the process, your manager is experienced to manage the entire process of Notice, Evidence and Hearings before the Residential Tenancy Branch.